Hattozo/HatBot/README.md

 # HatBot Source Code

 HatBot is a Discord Bot that is for the Discord server **HatCord**.
-It is kinda a useless bot which only does commands that responds to you.
+It is kinda a useless bot, but can kick members that have a role lower than HatBot.
+But it can respond to commands.

 ## Commands
 There are many commands like: